cheonjaeung/filmpedia/README.md

     <p>
     </p>
     <p>
-    Filmpedia is an android application based on android tech stacks and MVVM architecture.
+    Filmpedia is an unofficial TMDB movie information application for Android.
     </p>
     <p>
+    This project is based on MVVM architecture and using famous android libraries like Retrofit, Glide, Coroutines and AAC.
-    This Project is created for making sample of modern android stacks and MVVM architecture.
+    It can be a sample of android application using AAC and MVVM.
     I hope it will be helpful to android developers and learners.
     </p>
 </div>